 The City maintains a system of internal controls designed to prevent losses of public funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by employees and management.
 Controls deemed most important shall include: control of collusion, separation of duties, separation of transaction authority from accounting and recordkeeping, independent safekeeping and custodial duties, avoidance of bearer-form securities, clear delegation of authority, specific limitations regarding securities losses, written confirmation of telephone transactions, and limiting the number of authorized investment officials.
-These controls shall also be applicable to the Corporation and shall be reviewed periodically by the City's independent audit firm.
+These controls shall also be applicable to the Corporation and shall be reviewed by the City's independent audit firm as part of the annual audit.